BRICS: Statistics

-In 2024 the informality rate was 62% while the labour force participation was 60.8%.
+In 2024, the informality rate was 62% while the labour force participation was 60.8%.
 BRICS+ oil production is almost 30% of global oil output.
 BRICS contribute to 45% of the global agricultural products.
 BRICS countries produce 42% of the world's wheat, 52% of rice, and 46% of soybeans.

-According to Economist Intelligence Unit, the collective size of the economies of BRICS+ will overtake G7 after 2045.
+According to the Economist Intelligence Unit, the collective size of the economies of BRICS+ will overtake G7 after 2045.
 United States and United Kingdom have been the top two investors in the bloc in terms of FDI stock in 2020.
-Among the 10 wealthiest cities of the group, 5 are in China, 2 in UAE and India, and 1 in Russia.